c0987k/Hello-World/README.md

 # Hello-World
 My first FreeCodeCampProject
-This is the edit of gteh readme branch.
+This is the edit of the readme branch.